erikedin/Nona.jl/README.md

 The objective is to guess the secret word.
 At start, it shows the length of the word.
 The only allowed guesses are words of that length, for instance 8 characters in the above example.
-The guesses must be words in the dictionary (NOTE: This limitation is currently not implemented).
+The guesses must be words in the dictionary.
 When a guess is entered, the game replies with the Hamming distance to the puzzle.
 That is, it shows how many characters do not match the corresponding character in the puzzle.